Eric Strauss, Ph.D.

 lisa.fimiani@lmu.edu

-Serving as the Drollinger Environmental Fellow with Loyola Marymount University's Center for Urban Resilience (CURes) for the past four years and now The Drollinger Environmental Leadership Fellow, Lisa Fimiani has reached thousands of Angelenos teaching the principles of the Gottlieb Native Garden while inspiring visitors to Ballona Discovery Park through informational tours and education programs.
-As part of her responsibilities Lisa also serves as an ambassador to support other CURes staff members in the community with education initiatives, as well as represent CURes at events and functions.
+Serving four years as the inaugural Dan and Susan Gottlieb Foundation Environmental Leadership Fellow starting in 2017 with Loyola Marymount University's Center for Urban Resilience (CURes), Lisa continued her CURes Fellowship as the Drollinger Environmental Leadership Fellow in 2021.
+Over the past eight years, Lisa Fimiani has reached thousands of Angelenos teaching the principles of The Gottlieb Native Garden while inspiring visitors to Ballona Discovery Park through informational tours and education programs.
+As part of her responsibilities Lisa also serves as an ambassador to support other CURes staff members in the community with education programs and research initiatives, as well as represent CURes at events and functions.

-Over the past 30 years Lisa acquired extensive knowledge of birds, insects, and other wildlife in Southern California as the Friends of Ballona Wetlands Executive Director for 7 years, Docent at the Ballona Freshwater Marsh for 19 years, and Board member for over 17 years.
+For 37 years Lisa acquired extensive knowledge of birds, insects, and other wildlife in Southern California as the Friends of Ballona Wetlands Executive Director for 7 years, Docent at the Ballona Freshwater Marsh for 21 years, and Board member for 19 years.
 Lisa has also served 16 years on the Audubon California and Los Angeles Audubon Society non-profit Boards.
 Her understanding of urban interfaces and nature in the second largest city in America has given her practical experience dealing with associated challenges and qualifies her as an ideal urban "naturalist."
 Lisa received her BA in Mass Communications from the State University of New York at Buffalo and is a locally certified Master Gardener and Restoration Specialist.

 Roya Shahnazari, MBA, Project Specialist